AdamSobieski/Argumentation/README.md

 ## Hypertext

-In addition to providing end-users with content in `text/plain` and argument-related formats in MIME messages, one could provide `text/html` or `application/xhtml+xml` formatted content.
+Beyond providing end-users with content in `text/plain` and argument-related formats in MIME messages, one could provide them with `text/html` or `application/xhtml+xml` formatted content.

-These formats could provide end-users with enhanced presentation, interaction, and navigation features while providing other features made possible from the availability of argument-related content and data elsewhere in MIME messages.
+These formats could provide end-users with enhanced presentational, interactional, and navigational features while providing other features made possible from the availability of argument-related data elsewhere in MIME messages.

-Text and hypertext could be automatically processed from and obtained from argument-related formats and data.
+Text and hypertext could be automatically processed from and obtained from argument-related data.

 In addition to algorithms producing argument-specific HTML content from argument-related data, developers might want to explore reusable and general-purpose HTML content which could load argument-related data.
 How would embedded HTML content in MIME messages access argument-related data from other parts of the MIME messages?